<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Fri, 20 Mar 2026 00:00:00 GMT</pubDate>

-<description>WebSocket bridge connecting AI agents to your already-running webapp.
-Zero browser startup, real-time DOM snapshots, console logs, and network visibility.</description>
+<description>debug-bridge connects AI agents to your already-running webapp via WebSocket.
+Zero browser startup.
+Real-time DOM snapshots, console logs, and network visibility without Playwright cold starts.</description>

 <category>tools-tips</category>